-- Any methadone or other opioid pharmacotherapy dosage and/or prescription received by a client where no other treatment type is received. - All treatment episodes that are still open (i.e. treatment episodes that have not ended). - Needle and syringe exchange activities.
+- Any methadone or other opioid pharmacotherapy dosage or prescription received by a client where no other treatment type is received are excluded. - All treatment episodes that are still open (that is, treatment episodes that have not ended) are excluded. - Needle and syringe exchange activities are excluded.

-3 What's new for 2009-10?
+3 What's new for 2011-12?

-Over the period of time that the collection has been operating, data elements have been refined and improved by the AODTS-NMDS Working Group (see Section 4.4 and Appendix 1 for a detailed history of data element changes).
+Over the period of time that the collection has been operating, data elements have been refined and improved by the AODTS-NMDS Working Group.
+(See Appendix 1: A history of data element changes for a detailed history of data element changes.)

-3.1 Changes in 2009-10
+3.1 Changes in 2011-12

-There are minimal changes to the collection in the 2009-10 year.
-The data elements are the same as those used in 2008-09 and their definitions have not changed.
+There are minimal changes to the collection in the 2011-12 year.
+The majority of data elements are the same as those used in 2010-11 and their definitions have not changed.
 The following changes may be of interest: